Bloomfield Schools

 Bloomfield Schools (also known as the Bloomfield School District) is a public school district based in Bloomfield, New Mexico, United States.
-The district covers a 1508 sqmi area in eastern/southeastern San Juan County.
+The district covers a 1508 sqmi area in eastern and southeastern San Juan County.

 In addition to the majority of Bloomfield, the district also serves the communities of Angustura, Blanco, Nageezi, Turley, West Hammond, most of Navajo Dam, and a portion of Lee Acres.
 It also includes Huerfano.